 - Gives you control over your money.
 Budgeting saves you the financial stress of suddenly having to pivot if there is a lack of funds.
 A budget is not limiting – it gives you freedom to spend based on your priorities.

 - Keeps you focused on your goals.
-Whatever your short- or long-term goals (such as paying off your student loan or saving for a new house), a budget is a plan that helps you achieve them.
+Whatever your short- or long-term financial goals (such as paying off your student loans or saving for a new house), a budget is a plan that helps you achieve them.

 This article provides step-by-step instructions to help you create your own personal budget.